 For salaried employees, start with the person's annual amount divided by the number of pay periods.
 For hourly employees, it's the number of hours worked times the rate (including overtime).

 If you are not sure what kind of employees you have, read this article on the difference between salaried and hourly employees.

 Here are examples of how gross pay for one payroll period is calculated for both salaried and hourly employees if no overtime is included for that pay period:

 A salaried employee is paid an annual salary.
 Let's say the annual salary is $30,000.
 That annual salary is divided by the number of pay periods in the year to get the gross pay for one pay period.
 If you pay salaried employees twice a month, there are 24 pay periods in the year, and the gross pay for one pay period is $1,250 ($30,000 divided by 24).

 An hourly employee is paid at an hourly rate for the pay period.
 If an employee's hourly rate is $12 and they worked 38 hours in the pay period, the employee's gross pay for that paycheck is $456.00 ($12 x 38).

-But you are not done with gross pay yet if overtime is paid.
+Then include any overtime pay.
 Next, you will need to calculate overtime for hourly workers and some salaried workers.
 Overtime pay must be added to regular pay to get gross pay.

 All hourly employees are entitled to overtime if they work over 40 hours in a week.
 Some salaried employees are exempt from overtime, depending on their pay level.
 Lower-paid salaried employees must receive overtime if their salary is equal to or less than $455 a week ($23,660 annually), even if they are classified as exempt.

 The federal labor law requires a minimum required overtime of one and one-half times the hourly rate for all hours over 40 in a week.
-You can pay more than this required overtime, but for our purposes here we'll use the required amount.
+You can pay more than this required overtime, but here we'll use the required amount.
 Some states also have overtime laws that require that overtime is to be paid at higher rates.
 Check your state labor department for details.

 Here's an example of how overtime is calculated: